joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/09/30/us/politics/president-biden-democrats-farewell.html

 **‘Rust’ Armorer Is Denied New Trial After Dismissal of Alec Baldwin’s Case**\
-`The armorer’s lawyers argued that the same evidence dispute that led a judge to toss the actor’s charge had deprived their client of a fair trial.`\
+`The armorer’s lawyers failed to convince the judge that the same evidence dispute that led her to toss the actor’s manslaughter charge had deprived their client of a fair trial.`\
 https://nytimes.com/2024/09/30/movies/rust-trial-hannah-gutierrez-reed.html

 **How Should We View and Treat Obesity?**\